dovecot/documentation/docs/core/config/auth/passdb.md

 #### `return-ok`

-Return success, don't continue to the next passdb.
+Return success, don't continue to the next `passdb`.

 #### `return-fail`

-Return failure, don't continue to the next passdb.
+Return failure, don't continue to the next `passdb`.

 #### `return`

-Return earlier passdb's success or failure, don't continue to the next passdb.
-If this was the first passdb, return failure.
+Return earlier `passdb`'s success or failure, don't continue to the next `passdb`.
+If this was the first `passdb`, return failure.

 #### `continue-ok`

-Set the current authentication state to "success", and continue to the next passdb.
+Set the current authentication state to "success", and continue to the next `passdb`.

-The following passdbs will skip password verification.
+The following `passdb`s will skip password verification.

 ::: info
-When using this value on a master passdb (`master = yes`), execution will jump to the first non-master passdb instead of continuing with the next master passdb.
+When using this value on a master `passdb { master = yes }`, execution will jump to the first non-master `passdb` instead of continuing with the next master `passdb`.
 :::

 #### `continue-fail`

-Set the current authentication state to "failure", and continue to the next passdb.
+Set the current authentication state to "failure", and continue to the next `passdb`.

-The following passdbs will still verify the password.
+The following `passdb`s will still verify the password.

 ::: info
-When using this value on a master passdb (`master = yes`), execution will jump to the first non-master passdb instead of continuing with the next master passdb.
+When using this value on a master `passdb { master = yes }`, execution will jump to the first non-master `passdb` instead of continuing with the next master `passdb`.
 :::

 #### `continue`

-Continue to the next passdb without changing the authentication state.
+Continue to the next `passdb` without changing the authentication state.
 The initial state is "failure found".
-If this was set in `result_success`, the following passdbs will skip password verification.
+If this was set in [[setting,passdb_result_success]], the following `passdb`s will skip password verification.

 ::: info
-When using this value on a master passdb (`master = yes`), execution will jump to the first non-master passdb instead of continuing with the next master passdb.
+When using this value on a master `passdb` (`master = yes`), execution will jump to the first non-master `passdb` instead of continuing with the next master `passdb`.
 :::

 ## Extra Fields